manala/ansible-roles/README.md

-# Ansible Role: Users
+# Ansible Role: Accounts

-This role will deal with the setup of users accounts and ssh keys:
+This role will deal with the setup of users and groups accounts and ssh keys:

 It's part of the Manala <a href="http://www.manala.io" target="_blank">Ansible stack</a> but can be used as a stand alone component.